-For targets in AArch32 state, you can specify one or more of the following features if the architecture supports it:
+For AArch32 targets, you can specify one or more of the following features if the architecture supports it:

-- crc CRC extension for architectures Armv8 and above. - dotprod Enables the VSDOT and VUDOT instructions.
-Supported in Armv8.2 and later Application profile architectures, and is OPTIONAL in Armv8.2 and Armv8.3. - dsp DSP extension for the Armv8-M.mainline architecture. - fp16 Armv8.2-A half-precision floating-point extension.
-See Floating-point extensions on page 1-84 for more information. - ras Reliability, Availability, and Serviceability extension.
+- crc CRC extension for architectures Armv8 and above. - dsp DSP extension for the Armv8-M.mainline architecture. - fp16 Armv8.2-A half-precision floating-point extension. - ras Reliability, Availability, and Serviceability extension.

-For targets in AArch32 state, you can use -mfpu to specify the support for floating-point, Advanced SIMD, and cryptographic extensions.
+-- Note -

-To write code that generates instructions for these extensions, use the intrinsics described in the Arm[®] C Language Extensions.
+- For AArch32 targets, you can use -mfpu to specify the support for floating-point, Advanced SIMD, and cryptographic extensions. - To write code that generates instructions for these extensions, use the intrinsics described in the Arm[®] C Language Extensions. - Arm Compiler 6.6 does not support the optional extensions to Armv8.2-A: - SHA3, SHA512, SM3, and SM4 cryptographic instructions. - SDOT, UDOT, VSDOT, and VUDOT dot product instructions. - Half-precision floating-point multiply with add or multiply with subtract arithmetic instructions.